dward2/BME547/Lectures/sphinx.md

 Here are steps to automatically generate API-like documentation using docstrings in either reStructuredText, Google, or Numpy format.

-**Note:** The Sphinx documentation files have not been updated with changes created in the August 2019 update of Sphinx.
+**Note:** As of 10/16/2019, the Sphinx documentation files had not been updated with changes created in the August 2019 update of Sphinx.
 Hence, they may not be correct.
 The following steps have been verified for the new release.